spurtcms/courses/README.md

 # Courses Package

 The SpurtCMS Courses Package allows you to create, manage, and deliver educational content with ease.
-It supports organizing content into courses, modules, and lessons, along with features for enrollment management, progress tracking, and access control.
-Whether you're building an e-learning platform, internal training system, or paid course site, this package gives you the tools to structure and present educational material effectively.
+It supports organizing content into courses, modules, and lessons, making it ideal for building e-learning platforms, internal training systems, or paid course sites.
+This package gives you the tools to structure and present educational material effectively.

 ## Features